ShreyaVelagala/cse15l-lab-reports/lab-report-5-week-10.md

 #### Image of Location of Bug in Code:
 The two lines where ```openParen``` and ```closeParen``` are initialized is where the bug happens because the first open parentheses and following closing parentheses are found.
 I used print statements to print the indicies of ```openParen``` and ```closeParen```.
 These indicies aligned with the first open parentheses and following closed parentheses in ```test-files/494.md``` showing that the bug did occur in this location.

-The code that should be fixed would have to be in the location where the ```openParen``` and ```closeParen``` are being found because a stack or some data structure would have to be used to push and pop parentheses to find exact link locations between the opening and closing parentheses.
+The code that should be fixed would have to be in the location where the ```openParen``` and ```closeParen``` are being found because a stack would have to be used to push and pop parentheses to find exact link locations between the opening and closing parentheses.
 Additionally, another stack would also have to be added here to account for the escaped brackets in this ```.md``` file as well.

 ![Image](Report5Img5.png)